m4ttsch/omscs-notes-notes/machine-learning-trading/power-of-numpy.md

 - [numpy.argmax](https://docs.scipy.org/doc/numpy/reference/generated/numpy.argmax.html#numpy.argmax)

 ## Timing Python Operations
-We claimed that NumPy is very fast, and we’d like to confirm this claim.
+We claimed that NumPy is very fast, and we'd like to confirm this claim.
 To do so, we first need to understand how to time functions in general.

 We can use the `time` module and the `time` function in that library to capture the current time.
 We compute the time before and after executing a function and take the difference to figure out how long a function took to execute.